Parks with Purpose in Raleigh

-The Walnut Creek Wetland Community Partnership, the NC Water Resources Research Institute, and The Conservation Fund are working alongside residents and a variety of partners through the Parks with Purpose initiative to identify, protect, and restore land for a new park or greenspace.
-Our goal is that this space will provide a variety of social, economic, and environmental benefits for the Walnut Creek community.
+The Walnut Creek Wetland Community Partnership, the NC Water Resources Research Institute, Design Workshop and The Conservation Fund are working alongside residents and a variety of partners through the Parks with Purpose initiative to identify, protect, and restore land for a new greenspace at the Bailey Drive Gateway.
+Our goal is that this space will provide a variety of social, economic, and environmental benefits for the communities adjacent to the Walnut Creek wetlands.
+Part of our community engagement efforts have included a workforce development training program in partnership with American Conservation Experience.

-Through the Parks with Purpose project, the WCWCP and The Fund are providing support and capacity building to local environmental non-profits and youth leaders committed to environmental science, stewardship, and advocacy.
+Through the Parks with Purpose program, the Fund is providing support and capacity building to local environmental non-profits and youth leaders committed to environmental science, stewardship, and advocacy.
 Organizations such as the Partnership for Environmental Justice and St. Ambrose Episcopal Church are working in the WCWCP Task Force to brainstorm new ways to incorporate broader community participation and support for enhancing green space development south of the Walnut Creek Wetland Park.
-Historically African-American, South East Raleigh still faces the economic and environmental challenges that are the legacy of racial inequities.
-As an environmental justice campaign, the WCWCP and The Fund are working to incorporate economic, social, and environmental outcomes through developing a community-driven Parks with Purpose project in South East Raleigh.
+Historically African-American southeast Raleigh still faces the economic and environmental challenges that are the legacy of racial inequities.
+As an environmental justice campaign, the WCWCP and The Fund are working to incorporate economic, social, and environmental outcomes through developing a community-driven Parks with Purpose project in southeast Raleigh.

 ADDITIONAL COMMUNITY PARTNERS